 The Company incorporates forward-looking information into both its assessment of whether the credit risk of an instrument has increased significantly since its initial recognition and its measurement of ECL.
 The Company uses expert judgment in assessment of forward-looking information.
 This estimate is also based on information obtained from external sources.
-External information may include economic data and forecasts published by governmental bodies, NBRK, Ministry of National Economy of the RK and selected private sector and academic forecasters.
+External information may include economic data and forecasts published by governmental bodies, the National Bank of the Republic of Kazakhstan, Ministry of National Economy of the Republic of Kazakhstan and selected private sector and academic forecasters.
 GDP forecast is the key driver that affect assessment of credit risk and credit losses.